Waikato/kiwiwords/docs/rmt_corpus.md

 #### Other Resources
 - Code for cleaning and analysing the RMT Corpus is available on the [project GitHub repository](https://github.com/Waikato/kiwiwords/tree/master/rmt_corpus).
-- You can <a href="../pics/rmt-v1-wordlist.csv">download a wordlist</a> with frequencies for all words and hashtags in the corpus.
+- You can <a href="../pics/rmt-v1-wordlist.csv">download a wordlist</a> with frequencies for all words and hashtags in Version 1 of the corpus.

 #### Citing the RMT Corpus
 If you use the RMT corpus, please cite the following paper: